-For most teens though, you have a good chance to affect change dealing with the situation within the family.
+For most teens though, you have a good chance to create change by dealing with the situation within the family.

 In the Family

 You need to start with a real communication of your concerns for their health and well being, and before you start talking, you’d better get informed.
-Your teen likely has a pretty good body of knowledge about the drug…and probably knows more than you do about it.
-What they know may not be accurate, but if they think it is and you can’t contradict them accurately and reasonably, your words aren’t likely to have much impact.
+Your teen likely has a pretty good body of knowledge about the drug…possibly more than you do.
+What they know may not be totally accurate, but if they think it is and you can’t contradict them reasonably, your words aren’t likely to have much impact.

-Get educated as to the real risks…and no scaremongering either!
-You'll lose all credibility if you blow the risks out of proportion, and since the real damages done by marijuana are legitimate and serious, you have no need to lessen your credibility with half truths your teen will very likely spot from a mile away.
+Get educated about the real risks…and no scaremongering.
+You'll lose all credibility if you blow the risks out of proportion, and since the real risks are legitimate and serious, you have no need to lessen your credibility with half-truths your teen will likely spot from a mile away.

 Explain the risks, explain your concerns, and explain the family policy on drug use once again.
-Explain how things are going to change because of their drug use (drug tests, curfews?) and explain clearly and rationally what the consequences for further experimentation or use are.
+Ask your son or daughter to take an easy marijuana addiction self test, to rule out dependence issues.
+Explain how family rules may change (because of their drug use) and reiterate clearly the consequences for further experimentation.
 Be prepared to follow through in full with any promised disciplinary consequences.